LewysW/divide-conquer-parallel-patterns/README.md

-# CS4204-P2-DC
-Second practical for CS4204 Concurrency and Multi-core Architectures module
+# Divide and Conquer Parallel Patterns

 Compilation/Execution Instructions

-This practical was implemented using C++ 17.
+Implemented using C++ 17.

 Compilation

-1. Open a terminal window in the ’CS4204-P2-DC/src’ directory
+1. Open a terminal window in the ’divide-conquer-parallel-patterns/src’ directory

 2. Run the command ’make’ to run the Makefile

 Execution

-1. Open a terminal window in the ’CS4204-P2-DC/src’ directory
+1. Open a terminal window in the ’divide-conquer-parallel-patterns/src’ directory

 2. Run a command, such as the following, to execute the program: